 Chien Chung (Didi) Pei is co-founder of PEI Architects, formerly Pei Partnership Architects.
 Prior to establishing an independent office, Didi Pei spent the first 20 years of his professional career working with his father, I.M.
 Pei, and contributing to many of I.M.
 Pei & Partners’ most celebrated projects, including the East Wing of the National Gallery of Art in Washington, D.C.
 (1978), the Grand Louvre in Paris (Associate Partner for Design + Administration, 1992), and the West Wing extension and renovation of Boston’s Museum of Fine Arts (Designer-in-Charge, 1981, 1986).
 He was also Project Architect and Designer-in-Charge for Fragrant Hill Hotel in Beijing (1983) and for the 1,000,000-square-foot expansion of Mount Sinai Medical Center (1989).

-Throughout his career, Didi Pei has played an active role in a number of professional and civic organizations, including the American Institute of Architects, where he serves as Chairman of the Delano and Aldrich Fellowship Committee.
-Pei is currently Chairman of the Board of Trustees of the China Institute in America.
+Throughout his career, Mr. Pei has played an active role in a number of professional and civic organizations, including the American Institute of Architects, where he served as Chairman of the Delano and Aldrich Fellowship Committee.
+Mr. Pei is currently Chairman of the Board of Trustees of the China Institute in America.
 In 2007 Didi Pei was recognized for his design excellence on the Ronald Reagan UCLA Medical Center and was awarded the UCLA Medal, the highest honor bestowed on an individual by UCLA.

 Chien Chung (Didi) Pei earned a Bachelor of Arts cum laude in Physics from Harvard College in 1968 and graduated in 1972 from the Harvard Graduate School of Design with a Master’s Degree in Architecture.